IBE160/SG-Driftige/docs/sprint-artifacts/2-1-summarization-backend-logic.md

 Comprehensive integration tests exist for the `/api/summarize` endpoint, covering success and error scenarios, and correctly mocking external dependencies.
 Unit tests for frontend components are outside the scope of this backend-focused story but are specified in the Tech Spec.

 **Architectural Alignment:**
 The implementation largely aligns with the architectural blueprint and Epic 2 Tech Spec.
-Minor deviations noted in "Key Findings" for API response format and logging are low severity.

 **Security Notes:**
 LLM API keys are assumed to be handled securely via environment variables as per architectural guidelines (not explicitly verified in code).
 No obvious security vulnerabilities were identified in the reviewed code.